nordeim/onestopnews/docs/prompts.md

 ---

+please meticulously plan to create a complete updated/improved replacement for the original static HTML mockup of the dynamic landing page below.

+---

 please meticulously plan to create an awesome static landing page mockup HTML based on your improved PRD design.
 Use the below original static HTML mockup to re-imagine your awesome landing page static HTML mockup.

 ---